Rifadin IV (Intravenous)

 In the U.S.

 Chemical Class: Rifamycin

 Rifampin injection is used together with other medicines to treat tuberculosis (TB) infections in many different parts of the body.
-It belongs to the class of medicines called antibiotics and works to kill or prevent the growth of TB.
-However, rifampin will not work for colds, flu, or other virus infections.
+It is also used in patients who have a meningitis bacteria in their nose or throat who do not show symptoms of the infection to prevent the spread of the bacteria to other patients.
+Rifampin belongs to the class of medicines called antibiotics and works to kill or prevent the growth of bacteria (eg, TB).
+However, it will not work for colds, flu, or other virus infections.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of rifampin injection in children.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of rifampin injection in the elderly.

 Studies in women suggest that this medication poses minimal risk to the infant when used during breastfeeding.